There’s a lot of moving parts when you’re working on a marketing campaign and it can feel overwhelming if you haven’t mastered this art yet.

 - Email – What part of your audience will you do email marketing to?
 Will you have an email flow?

-- PR – Will you pitch your story to journalists or bloggers?
+- PR – Will you pitch your story to journalists, bloggers, third party sources?

 - Events – Virtual events, webinars, masterclass

 - Online Advertising – Facebook, Twitter, LinkedIn or other ad networks